mikaelpatel/Cosa-MQTT/README.md

 # Install

-To use this library you must download and install the Arduino IDE (or GCC AVR toolchain) and Cosa.
+To use this library you must download and install the [Arduino IDE] (http://www.arduino.cc/en/Main/Software) (or GCC AVR toolchain) and [Cosa] (https://github.com/mikaelpatel/Cosa).

 Download and unzip the Cosa-MQTT library into your sketchbook libraries directory.
 Rename from Cosa-MQTT to MQTT.